sk2111/tech-docs/tech-docs/docs/tech/devops/Section 2/slide5.md

    1. ClusterIP → inside cluster
    2. NodePort → node-level port
    3. LoadBalancer → public access via cloud (k8s use cloud controller manager)
+6. You also have a good understanding on how real world applications are architected using multiple services.